Italy privacy watchdog blocks ChatGPT, citing data breach - KTVZ

 Associated Press

-ROME (AP) — The Italian government’s privacy watchdog said Friday that it is temporarily blocking the artificial intelligence software ChatGPT in the wake of a data breach.
+ROME (AP) — Italy is temporarily blocking the artificial intelligence software ChatGPT in the wake of a data breach as it investigates a possible violation of stringent European Union data protection rules, the government’s privacy watchdog said Friday.

-In a statement on its website, the Italian Data Protection Authority described its action as provisional “until ChatGPT respects privacy.”
-The watchdog’s measure involves temporarily limiting the company from holding Italian users’ data.
+The Italian Data Protection Authority said it was taking provisional action “until ChatGPT respects privacy,” including temporarily limiting the company from processing Italian users’ data.

 U.S.-based OpenAI, which developed ChatGPT, didn’t immediately return a request for comment Friday.